-The comments from Vornado Realty Trust CEO Steven Roth suggest that Kushner's most ambitious purchase will continue to bleed money — tens of millions a year — as a deadline for repayment of the giant mortgage on the office building nears.
-Kushner sold his personal interest in the tower, the family's flagship property and headquarters, before joining the White House as a senior adviser to his father-in-law, President Donald Trump.
+The comments from Vornado Realty Trust CEO Steven Roth suggest that the biggest, most ambitious purchase in Jared Kushner's career will continue to bleed money, tens of millions a year, as a deadline for repayment of the giant mortgage on the office building nears.
+Kushner sold his personal interest in the building, the family's flagship property and headquarters, before joining the White House as a senior adviser to his father-in-law, President Donald Trump.

-Kushner bought the famed aluminum-clad skyscraper at 666 Fifth Avenue for a record $1.8 billion a decade ago when he was CEO of Kushner Cos., at the time mostly known for thousands of garden apartments in suburbia.
-Then he almost lost the building to lenders.
+Kushner bought the famed aluminum-clad skyscraper at 666 Fifth Avenue for a record $1.8 billion a decade ago when he was CEO of Kushner Cos., then almost lost the building to lenders.
 Roth swept in with a rescue plan in 2011, offering cash in exchange for a big ownership stake.